 Children are easily catered for with pasta dishes, plain grilled seafood, and lighter options like pizza and burgers etc. The lodge is very flexible.

 When we last visited Ibo in October 2008, we thought the food was fantastic.
 There was plenty of fresh seafood on offer, including lobster, king prawns and tuna caught fresh that day.
 We thought the menu was varied, the ingredients fresh and the food beautifully presented.

 Drinks included: Drinks are not included here; they are paid for as extras.

-Honeymoons: Ibo Island Lodge is the lovely spot for a romantic honeymoon – and the lodge can arrange private dinners, honeymoon picnics and romantic excursions to the sandbank beach.
+Honeymoons: Ibo Island Lodge is the lovely spot for a romantic honeymoon to Mozambique – and the lodge can arrange private dinners, honeymoon picnics and romantic excursions to the sandbank beach.
 Night-time and moonlit strolls are also an option around the very quiet, old town of Ibo.See more ideas for Honeymoons in Mozambique

 Birdwatching: The Quirimbas Archipelago doesn't have the density of species that you'll often find in mainland Africa, but the bird-watching from Ibo Island can be good, with many coastal wading species seen at low tide, right in the front of the lodge.
 It's also possible to head out with their professional guides for a birding walk.See more ideas for Birdwatching in Mozambique

 Diving & snorkelling: Northern Mozambique has areas of pristine corals – and good snorkelling is possible from the light house, and also from the sandbank's beach.
 The diving in this area can also be very good, although there isn't currently any commercial diving operation here.
 Watch this space ...See more ideas for Diving & snorkelling in Mozambique